aimrt.guard_thread

 Configuration Overview

-The guard thread is an additional thread that AimRT starts during initialization.
-For details, please refer to AimRT Core Design Concepts.
+The guard thread is an additional thread that AimRT starts at startup.
+For details, refer to AimRT Core Design Philosophy.

 The aimrt.guard_thread